-The Republic may from time to time, without the consent of the holders of the bonds, create and issue additional bonds having the same terms and conditions as the bonds being offered hereby in all respects, except for the issue date, issue price and first payment of interest on the bonds; provided, however, that any additional bonds subsequently issued that are not fungible with the previously outstanding bonds for U.S. federal income tax purposes shall have a separate CUSIP, ISIN or other identifying number from the previously outstanding bonds.
-Additional bonds issued in this manner will be consolidated with and will form a single series with the previously outstanding bonds and with the Republic's outstanding 4.875% Bonds due 2032 originally issued on September 23, 2020.
+The Republic may from time to time, without the consent of the holders of the bonds, create and issue additional bonds having the same terms and conditions as the bonds of a series being offered hereby in all respects, except for the issue date, issue price and first payment of interest on the bonds; provided, however, that any additional bonds subsequently issued that are not fungible with the previously outstanding bonds of the applicable series for U.S. federal income tax purposes shall have a separate CUSIP, ISIN or other identifying number from the previously outstanding bonds of such series.
+Additional bonds issued in this manner will be consolidated with and will form a single series with the previously outstanding bonds of the applicable series (and, in the case of the 2030 bonds, with the Republic's outstanding 4.500% Bonds due 2030 originally issued on January 30, 2020 in the aggregate principal amount of US\$1,000,000,000).